spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 ================

 To access all of the different display settings for an image viewer, , click the
-|icon-settings-sliders| icon in the viewer toolbar or open the :ref:`Plot Options<cubeviz-plot-options>` plugin..
+|icon-settings-sliders| icon in the viewer toolbar or open the :ref:`Plot Options <cubeviz-plot-options>` plugin.
 Changing the display settings DOES NOT change the underlying data, only the visualization of that data.